bolajahmad/shopify-movie-awards/README.md

 ```shell
 yarn
 ```
-3. Navigate into the projects directory and run gatsby.
+3. Navigate into the projects directory and run  app.

 ```shell
 yarn start